Upgrading PingDirectory ¶

 This partition configuration signifies that any changes to

-spec.template will only be applied to nodes with a cardinal value higher than the partition definition.
+spec.template will only be applied to nodes with a cardinal value higher than the partition value.

-The only actual change is to the image tag.
+The only other change is to the image tag.
 When this change is applied:

-pingdirectory-1pod will be terminated and a new one with the new image will started.
+pingdirectory-1pod is terminated and a new one with the new image is started.

 The new PingDirectory container is based on a specific version of PingDirectory, found in the

-manage-profile replace-profilecommand will eventually be triggered when the container detects PingDirectory is in a
+manage-profile replace-profilecommand is eventually triggered when the container detects PingDirectory is in a